 Treating a patient without consent.
 Medical practitioners must provide all of their patients with full information about their diagnoses, potential treatments, and the risks associated with those treatments.
 In many cases, a patient might decide not to go forward with a specific treatment based on its potential side effects.
 If a treatment causes side effects the medical practitioner did not describe, and the patient would not have chosen the treatment had they known about those particular potential side effects, they may have grounds to file a medical malpractice claim.
 A medical practitioner typically does not bear responsibility for medical malpractice if they offered life-saving intervention to a patient who was unable to give consent at the time, even if they would not have given their consent.
 A physician can also receive permission from family members of a minor child or patient who cannot give consent for a procedure.

-Negligence in childbirth.
+Medical negligence in childbirth.
 Birth injuries often have long-term repercussions for children and their families.
 Doctors frequently must make fast calls during childbirth based on available information.
 Is it time for a C-section?
 Are interventions necessary to protect the lives and health of both mother and child?
 Sometimes, doctors make the best call based on the information they have available.
 But sometimes, doctors make the wrong call, and the child or mother ends up with serious injuries as a result.
 Birth injuries may include:

 - Facial paralysis